outofcoffee/imposter/docs/scripting.md

 In the default case, the script causes the mock server to return an HTTP 400 response, as shown above.

+The `queryParams` object used in the script is just a map of the request query parameters, so you can use either `params.yourParamName` or `params['yourParamName']` syntax to access its members.

 There are many other script objects you could use in order to decide what to return.
 For example, your script might use the request method (GET, POST, PUT, DELETE etc.) or other request attributes.

 ## Script objects

-In order to help you determine what action to take, Imposter makes certain objects available to your scripts.
+The following objects are available to your scripts, to help you determine what action to take.

 | Object    | Description                                                                  |
 |-----------|------------------------------------------------------------------------------|